Degree conditions forcing directed cycles: Acknowledgements

-\textbf{Acknowledgements.} We would like to thank Roman Glebov for our joint preliminary work on the $C_6$ case using a different approach.
-We also thank P\'eter P\'al Pach for suggesting the usage of Kneser's theorem in the proof of \lemref{lem:additive}.
+We thank Roman Glebov for our joint preliminary work on the $C_6$ case using a different approach and P\'eter P\'al Pach for suggesting the usage of Kneser's theorem in the proof of \lemref{lem:additive}.
+We also thank the anonymous referee for their valuable comments, which greatly improved the presentation of our results.